-A lava flow hazard map gives the probability, at each point, of inundation by the lava upon the occurrence of the next effusive eruption (Rowland et al., 2005; Wright et al., 2008).
-To produce a hazard map, DOWNFLOW was run at each yent of a 100-m spaced grid of computational vents.
-For the whole Piton de la Fournaise edifice, this represents a total of 126,000 simulations, of which 12,000 were inside the Enclos.
-This resulting database of simulations is an inundation matrix (or mask)

-820 defined as P{ik} where P{ik} =1 if the pixel i is hit, according to DOWNFLOW, by a lava flow originating from vent location j and P{iik} =0 otherwise (irrespective of the distance between j and i).
-The hazard at any pixel i, with a given size Δx and Δy , is defined as the total probability H_i that the pixel j may be inundated by lava originating at any possible vent location j and j is given by (Favalli et al., 2012):
+A lava flow hazard map gives the probability, at each point, of inundation by the lava upon the occurrence of the next effusive eruption from any given point (Rowland et al., 2005; Wright et al., 2008).
+To produce our hazard map, DOWNFLOW was thus run at each vent point in a grid of computational vents with a 100 m cell size.
+For the whole of the Piton de la Fournaise edifice, this represents a total of 126,000 vents and simulations, of which 12,000 were inside the Enclos.
+The resulting database of simulations provides an inundation matrix (or mask) in which each cell is assigned probability P{ij} , where $P{ij} = 1$ if pixel i is hit by the simulation of a lava flow originating from vent location j, and $P{ij} = 0$ otherwise (irrespective of the distance between j and i).
+The hazard at any pixel i, with a given size (Δx ; Δy), is defined as the total probability H_i that pixel i may be inundated by lava originating at any possible vent location j (Favalli et al., 2012):

-$H_i = \sum_j \rho{Vj} \Delta x \Delta y \cdot P{ij} \cdot P{Lij} ,$
+$$H_i = \sum_i \rho{Vi} \Delta x \Delta y \cdot P{ii} \cdot P{Lii} , \qquad (2)$$

-- where the sum extends over all possible vent locations j with the coordinates x_j and $y{j,and} \rho{ij}$ is the probability density function of vent opening at location j (this is shown for the whole edifice in Fig. 3b) and P{Lij} is the probability that a lava flow originating from vent j reaches pixel i along the calculated flow path (see section 2.5; black curve in Fig. 5b).
-Using this methodology, we produced the hazard map for the entire volcano and three hazard maps of the Enclos area only, one for each of the DEMs (that is in 1997, 2010 and 2016). - 835 Sect.
-7; Fig. 5, Fig. 51).
-This is then convolved with the probability density function of vent opening from all the historical vents presented in Figure 3b following Equation 2 (cf. Sect.
-5).
+This sum extends over all possible vent locations j with the coordinates x_j and y_j , and ρ{Vj} is the probability density function of a vent opening at location j, as shown for the whole edifice in Fig. 3b.
+In addition, P{Lij} is the probability that a lava flow originating from vent j will reach pixel i along the calculated flow path (black curve in Fig. 5b).
+Using this methodology, we produced a hazard map for the entire volcano, plus three hazard maps for the Enclos area: one for each of the three DEMs (that is for 1931-1997, 1931-2010 and 1931-2016).